Yorkshire Geological Society

-The Yorkshire Geological Society is a learned, professional and educational charity devoted to the earth sciences, founded in 1837.
+The Yorkshire Geological Society (previously The Yorkshire Geological and Polytechnic Society) is a learned, professional and educational charity devoted to the earth sciences, founded in 1837.
 Its work is centred on the geology of Yorkshire, and the north of England more generally, ranging from Northumbria and Cumbria in the north to Nottinghamshire, Derbyshire and Leicestershire in the south.
 The Society has around 600 members, the majority living within this region but with significant proportions of UK national and overseas members.
 It also has working relationships with around 20 Corresponding Societies and other affiliated local geological and conservation societies and organisations, and with many of the universities of the region, as well as with the British Geological Survey, particularly its headquarters at Keyworth, Nottinghamshire.
 The Society runs a wide-ranging programme of both indoor and field meetings for members, public lectures and conferences in various locations across its region, and coordinates and promotes with the Corresponding Societies a "Yorkshire Geology Month" every May, in cooperation with the Corresponding Societies and other local groups.
 The Society also publishes on the earth sciences, notably in its biannual Proceedings, published continuously since 1839, and its Circular, published seven times a year.
 The Society also publishes field guides, conference reports and books from time to time.